gagle/node-properties/README.md

 ```

-These properties creates the following object:
+These properties create the following object:

 ```javascript
 {